-Writer-director John Trengove’s first feature film, ‘Inxeba’ (known internationally as ‘The Wound’) is taking the world by storm and is among the 9 films shortlisted for the 90th Academy Awards Foreign Language Film Category.
+Writer-director John Trengove’s first feature film, ‘Inxeba’ (known internationally as ‘The Wound’) is taking the world by storm and was among the 9 films shortlisted for the 90th Academy Awards Foreign Language Film Category.

-The other 8 finalists for nominations in 2017 are: Chile, “A Fantastic Woman”, Sebastián Lelio, director; Germany, “In the Fade”, Faith Akin, director; Hungary, “On Body and Soul”, Ildikó Enyedi, director; Israel, “Foxtrot”, Samuel Maoz, director; Lebanon, “The Insult”, Ziad Doueiri, director; Russia, “Loveless”, Andrey Zvyagintsev, director; Senegal, “Félicité”, Alain Gomis, director; and Sweden, “The Square”, Ruben Östlund, director
+The other 8 finalists for nominations in 2017 were: Chile, “A Fantastic Woman”, Sebastián Lelio, director; Germany, “In the Fade”, Faith Akin, director; Hungary, “On Body and Soul”, Ildikó Enyedi, director; Israel, “Foxtrot”, Samuel Maoz, director; Lebanon, “The Insult”, Ziad Doueiri, director; Russia, “Loveless”, Andrey Zvyagintsev, director; Senegal, “Félicité”, Alain Gomis, director; and Sweden, “The Square”, Ruben Östlund, director

 Since its world premiere at Sundance, Inxeba has collected more than 18 international awards and has found a home in over 30 territories worldwide.
 Most recently, it was awarded Best Foreign Language Film of 2017 by the African American Film Critics Association.